catriona-px/beer/README.md

      Average temperatures

 Disclaimer
-Science may have been harmed in the making of this project.
-Beer was definitely consumed.
+Beer was consumed in the making of this project.
+Do not trust us.

 Contributions
 PRs welcome...
-Bring beer and a thermometer.
+Bring a thermometer.